 How to Get Dead Animals Out of Your Air Ducts

-You may have started smelling a foul odor coming from your air vents or it sounds like rodents are living in your HVAC system.
-Small animals and rodents will often find their way into your home’s air ducts either through the exterior or interior of your home.
-Mice, birds, rats, and sometimes bats love to nest in your ductwork because it is warm and is a great breeding ground.
+You may have started smelling a foul odor coming from your air vents, or it sounds like rodents are living in your HVAC system.
+Small animals and rodents will often find their way into your home’s air ducts, either through the exterior or interior.
+Mice, birds, rats, and sometimes bats love to nest in your ductwork because it is warm and a great breeding ground.

-Removing dead rodents from your furnace ducting is no simple task and oftentimes requires homeowners to hire professional pest control, HVAC, and/or air duct technicians to remove the vermin and odors.
+Removing dead rodents from your furnace ducting is no simple task.
+Homeowners often need to hire professional pest control, HVAC, and/or air duct technicians to remove the vermin and odors.

 How to Determine Where the Dead Animal is Located in Your Ducts?

-The first step to take to find a dead critter in your air ducts is to first identify the source of the odor by smelling each of your vent openings.
-If you believe the source of the smell is coming from a supply vent, then turn your furnace fan on to help pinpoint which duct the animal is located.
+The first step to finding a dead critter in your air ducts is to identify the source of the odor by smelling each of your vent openings.
+If you believe the source of the smell is coming from a supply vent, then turn your furnace fan on to help pinpoint which duct the animal is located in.

 This will help move air past the dead and rotting carcass and concentrate the strongest smells in one of your vent’s openings.